cljstron/cljstron/README.md

 or even with no support.
 I use [`Visual Sudio Code`](https://github.com/cljstron/cljs-node-electron-boot/issues) with0 `Clojure` (I test for now), `ParInfer`, `Rainbow Brackets` (buggy) packages, and I use the `Integrated Terminal` to lauch compilation as I wait for the `REPL`, `Compilation` and `Reboot On Edit` modules.
 ### Application structure
     ├== -> generated code            ├**  -> downloaded libraries
-    [directory]               ├++  -> compiled libraries and runtime in development mode all integrated in generated code on production .
+    [directory]                      ├++  -> compiled libraries and runtime in development mode ['directory'] parametered                all integrated in generated code on production .
     ├── README.md                      This page
     ├── [docs]                         Documentation directory
     │   └── Home.md                    Junk file
     ├── LICENSE                        Licence file
     │
     ├── cljs.edn                        Futur project file for cljsjs "Lumo" ├── clojure.clj                     Futur project file for leiningen ├── project.boot                    Futur project file for boot ├── shadow-cljs.edn                 The working project file for shadow-cljs ├── package.json                    Project file for the application as npm package │
     ├** package-lock.json               Control file for the loaded npm packages ├** [node_modules]                  Repository of the npm packages │
     ├++ [target]                        Compiled AOT, cache and runtime of main application libraries │
     ├── [plugs]                         Plugs to be tested only in dev mode │
-    ├── app.edn                        Configuration file for application
-    │
-    ├── [resources]                    Public HTML root directory for the renderer │   ├── [plugs]                    Directory of plugins' resources │   │   └── [cljstron_simple]      Resources for a plug │   │       ├── plug.edn           Plugin descriptor, windows, menus, dependences, ...
-    │   │       ├── [css]              CSS directory
-    │   │       ├── index.html         Optional HTML pages
-    │   │       └== [js]               Compiled AOT, cache an executables for renderer │   │           ├++ [cljs-runtime] Library and runtime for renderer │   │           ├++ manifest.json  Manifest of libraries and runtime
+    ├── ['resources']                   Public HTML root directory for the renderer │   │   ├── [css]                   CSS directory for application │   │   └== [js]                    Compiled AOT, cache an executables for renderer │   │           ├++ [cljs-runtime]  Library and runtime for renderer │   │           ├++ manifest.json   Manifest of libraries and runtime
-    │   │           └== simple.js      The compiled main program for the renderer
+    │   │           └== lib.js          The compiled library for the renderer
     │   │
     │   ├── app.edn                     Application descriptor
-    │   ├── index.html                 Empty page to create content from javascript │   └== main.js                    The compiled main program of the application │
+    │   ├── index.html                  Empty page to create content from javascript │   ├== lib.js                      The compiled library for main
+    │   └== main.js                     The compiled main program of the application │
-    └── [src]                          Sources root
+    └── ['src']                         Sources root
         │
         ├── [cljstron]                  Root of cljstron library
-        │   ├── [main]                 Root for helper function for main application │   │   ├── interop.cljs       A file to translate recursively JS->CLJS structures (unused)
+        │   ├── [main]                  Root for helper function for main application │   │   ├── interop.cljs        Translate recursively JS->CLJS structures (unused)
+        │   │   ├── plugs.cljs          Plugs management.
+Require, launch
-        │   │   └── window.cljs        Helper for windows management, containers of renderers
+        │   │   └── browser-window.cljs Windows management, containers of renderers
         │   ├── [common]                Root for helper function for both applications │   └── [renderer]              Root for helper function for renderer application │
-        ├── [cljstron_simple]          Sources for plug
-        │   ├── [main]                 Main plug sources
-        │   │   └── main.cljs          Source for main.
-Manage the windows and events
-        │   ├── [common]               Both main and renderer plug sources │   └── [renderer]             Renderer plug sources
-        │       └── simple.cljs        Source for renderer.
-        │
-        └── main.cljs                  Main entry point.
-Activate cljstron_simple
+        └── main.cljs                   Optional main entry point.
+Activate plugs

 A last thing... the doc for `electron` is [`here`](https://electron.atom.io/docs/).
 It may help... :innocent: